 A teacher took Obando-Derstine under her wing in kindergarten, boosting the girl’s confidence and teaching her English.
 That teacher and other role models along the way laid the foundation for the leader Obando-Derstine would eventually become.

-A regional affairs director for PPL Electric Utilities, Obando-Derstine has mastered English and is far from an introvert.
+Today, a project manager in PPL Electric Utilities engineering group, Obando-Derstine has mastered English and is far from an introvert.

 And now she’s paying it forward as a strong community leader.